Offering You Delicious Menu Reminiscent of Mexico

 In Tex-Mex restaurants, fajitas will always be one of the popular choices on the menu.

-This dish is often grilled so by default, it is healthier compared to other Mexican food that are deep-fried.
+This dish is often grilled so by default, it is healthier compared to other Mexican food that is deep-fried.

 The main ingredients of fajitas are grilled beef or chicken, vegetables, cheese, and spices.
 Sometimes, fajitas are served with corn or flour tortillas.